tencent-quantum-lab/tensorcircuit/docs/source/quickstart.rst

 **JIT support:**

 Parameterized quantum circuits can run in a blink.
 Always use jit if the circuit will get evaluations multiple times, it can greatly boost the simulation with two or three order time reduction.
-But also be cautious, users need to be familiar with jit, otherwise the jitted function may return unexpected results or recompiling on every hit (wasting lots of time).
+But also be cautious, users need to be familiar with jit, otherwise, the jitted function may return unexpected results or recompile on every hit (wasting lots of time).
-To learn more about the jit mechanism, one can refer to documentations or blogs on ``tf.function`` or ``jax.jit``, though these two still have subtle differences.
+To learn more about the jit mechanism, one can refer to documentation or blogs on ``tf.function`` or ``jax.jit``, though these two still have subtle differences.

 **VMAP support:**

 Inputs, parameters, measurements, circuit structures, Monte Carlo noise can all be evaluated in parallel.
-To learn more about vmap mechanism, one can refer to documentations or blogs on ``tf.vectorized_map`` or ``jax.vmap``.
+To learn more about vmap mechanism, one can refer to documentation or blogs on ``tf.vectorized_map`` or ``jax.vmap``.

 Backend Agnosticism